GG666/Lecture/Chpater1 (C++_English).md

 ### Memory leak

-Like malloc function, we must use new and delete carefully, or we will encounter memory leak.
+Like the malloc function, we must use new and delete carefully, or we will encounter memory leaks.

 ```C++
 float *ptr = new float; //Allocates first block